 Your beneficiary is the person (or persons) named on your most recently completed Appointment/Change of Beneficiary form.

 This person will receive your Group Life benefit if you die.
-If you named more than one person, the payment will be divided among your beneficiaries.
+If you named more than one person, the payment will be divided among your beneficiaries as specified in your Appointment/Change of Beneficiary form.
 If you have not named a beneficiary, the benefit will be paid to your estate.